 \subsubsection{The EMOS$_r$ strategy}

 Our choice to make the predictive distribution conditional on $\mathbf{Z}$ other than on $\mathbf{X}$ implies the need of having at disposal large training set.
-For this reason we found reasonable to consider at least a one-year long training dataset.
+For this reason we found reasonable to consider at least a one-year long training set.
 This is somehow in contrast with a sort of solid protocol to consider rolling windows of 40 days ending at the day of the forecast emission \citep{gneiting2005calibrated} as a reliable optimal training set.\\ Our idea is thus to merge the advantages of the two different strategies.
 The rolling window naturally allows one to synchronize to the current climate trend, a fact that seems less effective for a ``static" training set.
-The static training set, on the other hand, has the advantage to permit heavy conditioning on the predictive distribution.\\ A possible way to maintain both strengths is to apply downstream to our EMOS$_{4+}$ strategy a further EMOS with 40-day rolling training set (without conditioning on $\mathbf{Z}$).\\ The final result is called here EMOS$_{+4r}$, where $r$ stands for ``rolling".
+The static training set, on the other hand, has the advantage to permit heavy conditioning on the predictive distribution.\\ A possible way to maintain both strengths is to apply downstream to our EMOS$_{+4}$ strategy a further EMOS with 40-day rolling training set (without conditioning on $\mathbf{Z}$).
+In more details, one has to apply the EMOS$_0$ strategy described in Sec.~3.1 where now the raw EPS members, $X_1, \cdots , X_K$, must be replaced by their EMOS$_{+4}$-calibrated counterpart.
+As in Sec.\ \ref{The EMOS_4 strategy}, the discrete calibrated ensemble samples have been obtained via Empirical Copula Coupling once the parameters in the predictive EMOS distribution are determined. \\ The final result is called here EMOS$_{+4r}$, where $r$ stands for ``rolling''.